 What is an adaptogen?

 A Russian scientist, Lazarev, coined the word ‘adaptogen’ in the 1950s.
 The term brings together plants and herbs that have been used medically for many, many thousands of years.
-Perhaps even for millions of years!
-However, they were not given a classification or a name in the West – until recently.
+However, they never really got the recognition they deserve in the West – until recently.